testndev/articles/testing/300-web-app-testing-tools-benchmark-popularity.md

 ### History, last 5 years

-We can see in the graph below the rapid rise of the "Playwright" framework from 2020.
+We can see in the graph below the rapid rise of the "Playwright" framework since 2020.

 ![](../img/300/npmtrends.cy-bw-pw-se.last-5y.png)
 > same over the past 5 years

 ## Trend on GitHub